Yen-Wei-Chun/TW50_Index/README.md

 ## Key Findings

+> Figures below are from a single run (2026-08-14).
+Universe selection and price data are pulled live via API, so re-running this notebook will produce numerically different (though methodologically consistent) results — see [How to Run](#how-to-run).

 - **Full Replication** tracks the benchmark almost exactly by construction (annualized tracking error effectively **0 bps**), confirmed via an independently-built, share-based buy-and-hold portfolio — a sanity check on the return-calculation pipeline itself, not just a restatement of the benchmark construction.
-- **Sampled Replication** (15 of 30 names, selected by correlation to the benchmark) shows an annualized tracking error of **357.89 bps in-sample** and **342.12 bps out-of-sample**.
-A Newey-West (HAC-robust) significance test on the mean daily return differential finds **neither window is statistically distinguishable from zero** (p = 0.28 in-sample, p = 0.39 out-of-sample, n ≈ 120 each).
-This is a deliberately cautious conclusion — see [Methodology](#methodology--out-of-sample-validation) for why it matters.
+- **Sampled Replication** (15 of 30 names, selected by correlation to the benchmark) shows an annualized tracking error of **339.72 bps in-sample** and **331.08 bps out-of-sample**.
+A Newey-West (HAC-robust) significance test on the mean daily return differential finds **neither window is statistically distinguishable from zero** (p = 0.19 in-sample, p = 0.29 out-of-sample, n ≈ 120 each).
+This is a deliberately cautious conclusion — see [Methodology — Out-of-Sample Validation](#methodology--out-of-sample-validation) for why it matters.
-- **Reconstitution** (a single quarterly review, using a separate market-cap-ranked sample to isolate turnover from selection-methodology effects) produces a one-way turnover of **25.65%** and a return drag of **10.773 bps**, or roughly **43 bps/year** extrapolated across four quarterly reviews.
+- **Reconstitution** (a single quarterly review, using a separate market-cap-ranked sample to isolate turnover from selection-methodology effects) produces a one-way turnover of **24.24%** and a return drag of **10.181 bps**, or roughly **41 bps/year** extrapolated across four quarterly reviews.
 - Taken together, the order-of-magnitude gap between tracking error (hundreds of bps) and turnover cost (tens of bps) is directionally consistent with what's typically observed in practice: **selection risk tends to dominate rebalancing cost** for a concentrated sample, though the two are measured on differently-selected portfolios and shouldn't be read as a precise decomposition for a single fund.

 ## Methodology — Out-of-Sample Validation